Double Machine Learning of Continuous Treatment Effects with Additive Instrumental Variables: Introduction

 We outline the structure of this article as follows.
-Section~\ref{sec: model framework} introduces the foundational assumptions under the IV framework for continuous treatments, including a high-level IV relevance condition based on the $\chi^2$-divergence, the concepts of a regular weighting function with local stability, and an additive IV condition for continuous treatments.
-Section~\ref{sec: methodology} presents the identification strategy and derives an AIPW score for identifying the DRF, describes a cross-fitting procedure for computing the AIPW score, and employs LLKR methods for nonparametric and local estimation of the DRF.
-In Section~\ref{sec: asymptotic theory}, we establish the convergence rate and asymptotic normality of the proposed LLKR estimator.
+Section~\ref{sec: model framework} introduces the foundational assumptions under the IV framework for continuous treatments, including a high-level IV relevance condition based on the $\chi^2$-divergence, the concepts of an RWF with local stability, a uniform RWF, and an additive IV condition for continuous treatments.
+Section~\ref{sec: methodology} derives an AIPW score for the ADRF, describes a cross-fitting procedure for computing the AIPW score, and employs LLKR methods for nonparametric and local estimation of the ADRF.
+In addition, a hypothesis testing procedure is established for detecting whether the RWF condition is violated.
+In Section~\ref{sec: practical guidance}, we provide practical guidance on how to construct coverage for a set such that each subset is associated with a corresponding uniform RWF.
+In Section~\ref{sec: asymptotic theory}, we establish the convergence rate and asymptotic normality of the proposed estimator.
 Section~\ref{sec: simulations} reports simulation results assessing the finite-sample performance of our method.
 Finally, Section~\ref{sec: empirical illustration} applies the proposed approach to investigate the effect of years of education on total annual earnings using data from the Job Training Partnership Act study.
+All scripts and data required to replicate the numerical results in our paper are available in \href{https://github.com/chensy123-sys/Continuous_treatment_IV}{https://github.com/chensy123-sys/Continuous\_treatment\_IV}.